 If you’re still not sure which shade to go for, or you are buying a gift for someone else, black and white pearls are perfect choices due to their neutrality.
 While there are a myriad of different overtones to choose from, warm whites and peacock-toned blacks offer great versatility and work well with almost any colour.

 Blush pink pearls are another good option, as they flatter all skin tones and give a subtle glow that will highlight the wearer’s best features.

-Find the perfect pearl colour for you at CD Pearls
+Find the perfect pearl colour for you at Coleman Douglas Pearls

 Whether you know exactly what you’re looking for or you need some more advice, our talented team of jewellery artisans is on hand to help.